VamshiBilla07/Localhost-X/README.md

-# 📍 Community Issue Reporter
+# 📍 Community Issue Reporter.

 A full-stack MERN application that helps communities report and track local issues like potholes, broken streetlights, safety hazards, illegal dumping, and more.